Influences

 Harry Benson's "James Brown Doing The Split" (1979) .

 Influences, sources of inspiration outside of breaking that have helped shape aspects of the dance.
-While breaking is perhaps mostly a product of the music, the battle mentality, and individuals' imaginations, external influences have always existed.
-Ken Swift said,
+While breaking's form is intricately tied to the breaks, the battle mentality, and individuals' imaginations, external influences have always existed.
+In Ken Swift's view,

 "Breaking is just unique the way it's all put together.
 It's like the ultimate dance, because you can take from everywhere, but you just had to put b-boy flavor on whatever you took from."